GLYCAM-Web/gems/docs/gemsModules.md

 # The GEMS Modules

+## These docs are out of date

+Many changes have occurred.
+We need to update these docs.

+The gist of what they say is probably correct, but the execution details have changed a lot.

 ## Overview
 GEMS has a series of gemsModules, that define entities.
 Entities provide services.
 Services, then, are defined in the gemsModule that